microsoft/vscode-wiki/How-to-Contribute.md

 For the build tools individual components, you may need to specify the version, e.g. v14.41-17.11, rather than (latest), but pick a version that is not out of support.

+### node-gyp related failures on macOS

+If you receive errors building native modules with node-gyp with clang enable debug logging via `export CXX="c++ -v"` to receive a better error message.

 ### Development container

 Alternatively, you can avoid local dependency installation as this repository includes a Visual Studio Code Remote - Containers / Codespaces [development container](https://github.com/microsoft/vscode/tree/main/.devcontainer).